 Moreover, search terms with exceptionally low CTR probably have little to do with your business.
 They can all be listed as negative keywords and save you from wasting ad budget.

-How Do You Add Negative Keywords in AdWords
+How to Add Negative Keywords in AdWords

 When you find the search queries you want to blacklist, add the negative keywords to your AdWords account.